Entrepreneurship: The Problem Solvers Gene

 What do I mean by Entrepreneurship being The Problem Solvers Gene?
 Well, let’s examine what it means to be an entrepreneur first.
 According to Wikipedia, the term Entrepreneur has a variety of definitions including; “a person who organizes and manages any enterprise, especially a business, usually with considerable initiative and risk", or “Entrepreneurial spirit is characterized by innovation and risk-taking."
 Not that I disagree with these definitions, but don’t they seem a bit plain vanilla?
 They don’t truly encircle what it means to be an Entrepreneur, what it means to be wired this way.

 My perspective on being an entrepreneur is unique.
 Not only do I believe that I have The Problem Solvers Gene, Entrepreneurship, but my firm, Intrepid Wealth Partners, specializes in working with those that have that are Entrepreneurs.
 I travel, a lot, and make it a point to seek out entrepreneurs in the different countries I visit.
-Regardless of where I go, I meet people with The Problem Solvers Gene, apparently it is a trait that knows no borders or limitations.
+Regardless of where I go, I meet people with The Problem Solvers Gene which is a trait that knows no borders or limitations.

 Consider George Washington who, according to the book First Entrepreneur, not only was our Founding Father, but a Founder in his own right, always looking for ways to improve upon his growing enterprises, while taking the helm of one of the greatest startups ever, the USA.
 He must have had the gene!
 Although shows like Shark Tank have, perhaps, made being an entrepreneur a bit sexier, I believe we still all share a passion, a fire in the belly if you will, to make life better for each other, and that is what drives us.